 Another holiday season will soon be upon us, and many retailers and eCommerce businesses are already making plans.
 As you take inventory of what you learned last holiday season, let’s start with some lessons learned by the entire retail industry this time last year.
-In addition to stocking up on hot items and planning your promotions, the most competitive sites found that using machine learning to optimize customer experience not only kept customers happy, it dramatically increased their revenues.
+In addition to stocking up on hot items and planning your promotions, the most competitive sites found that using AI/ML to optimize customer experience not only kept customers happy, it dramatically increased their revenues.
 Here are three promises that you should make this holiday season.

 1. A customer experience that will keep ‘em coming back

 What does it mean to provide the best customer experience and how do you know if you are?
 There are many aspects to creating a great customer experience.
 Here are some approaches you should consider.

 - Americans spend 64% of their shopping budget in-store, and 36% online.